pratham31012002/Smart_Surfing/README.md

+# Smart Surfing

 <p align="center">
   <img src="images/LOGO3.png" height="100px"></img>
 </p>

-## Smart_Surfing
+## Introduction
 We all like to surf the web, but some times, we come up with certain keywords about which we don't have much information.
+We have to manually go to new tab and search for that specific word for more information, this process is unnecessarily time consuming.
+With **Smart Surfing** users can get relavant information on any selected text, without having to shift to a new tab.

+## About Smart Surfing
-We have to manually go to new tab and search for that specific word for more information.
-So we came up with idea of SMART SURFING, a chrome extension that's main purpose is to boost productivity by optimizing your web browsing experience by providing relevant information based on the text you select.
-The following features will be added.
+Smart Surfing, is a chrome extension that's main purpose is to boost productivity by optimizing your web browsing experience by providing relevant information based on the text you select.

 ## Features
 - Converts currency of one nationality to another